Wednesday, December 29, 2010

 Virtual Environments and Other Media for Being There Together: Towards a

-Convergence of Technologies, Uses, and Research Agendas
+Convergence of Technologies, Uses, and Research Agendas, by Ralph Schroeder.

 Proceedings of Presence 2007, Barcelona, Spain, October 2007.